wmhafiz/SmartGeo2015_talk/slides/mobile-app-7.md

 #### notifications alerts

 note:
-Social media plays an important role in our society
+Social media plays an important role in today's society
  - higher engagement with the audience.